 This month we have sections on:

-Additional information on the phases of the Moon, the seasons, summer times, eclipses, chronological cycles and eras, religious calendars, the civil calendar and holiday dates in the United Kingdom can be found in HMNAO's Astronomical and Calendarial Sheet No. 104 for 2017.
+Additional information on the phases of the Moon, the seasons, summer times, eclipses, chronological cycles and eras, religious calendars, the civil calendar and holiday dates in the United Kingdom can be found in HMNAO's Astronomical and Calendarial Sheet No. 108 for 2021.
 This is a pdf document for which a document reader can be downloaded by clicking on the Adobe Reader icon above.

 This web page can also be accessed from outside the UK Hydrographic Office on http://astro.ukho.gov.uk/nao/taunton.html.

-NASA reported that a reversal of the Sun's magnetic field took place at the start of 2014 indicating that the maximum of solar cycle 24 had been reached.
-A plot of sunspot numbers, both observed and predicted, versus time indicates that this solar maximum is more complex than had been previously predicted.
-The maximum is double-peaked in a similar manner to that of the previous maximum of 2001/2002.
+NASA reported that a reversal of the Sun's magnetic field took place at the start of 2014 indicating that the maximum of Solar Cycle 24 had been reached.
+A plot of sunspot numbers, both observed and predicted versus time indicates that the solar maximum of Solar Cycle 24 was more complex than had been previously predicted.
+The maximum was double-peaked in a similar manner to that of the previous maximum of 2001/2002.
 The individual peaks occurred in 2011 and 2014 with the latter being the larger of the two.
-However, sunspot numbers are significantly down on the predictions made for this maximum — indeed solar cycle 24 may be the weakest in the last 100 years or so i.e. since Solar Cycle 14.
+However, sunspot numbers were significantly down on the predictions made for the maximum — indeed Solar Cycle 24 may be the weakest in the last 100 years or so i.e. since Solar Cycle 14.